jooyeolkim1990/jooyeolkim1990.github.io/samples/pharmacy-safety-ux-review.md

+---
+title: "Pharmacy Safety UX Review — Public Sample"
+description: "A public problem-naming sample showing how a retail pharmacy debate can be reframed as a safety-visibility and intervention-timing problem."
+---

 # Pharmacy Safety UX Review — Public Sample

+A public problem-naming sample showing how a retail pharmacy debate can be reframed as a safety-visibility and intervention-timing problem.

 **Status:** Public diagnostic preview
-**Purpose:** Demonstration of problem-naming, safety-visibility review, and two-page visual sample format
-**Useful for:** product, service, retail, health-access, governance, and professional-service UX readers
+**Purpose:** Demonstration of problem-naming, safety-visibility review, and two-page visual sample format **Useful for:** product, service, retail, health-access, governance, and professional-service UX readers
 **Not:** pharmacy, medical, legal, compliance, drug-safety, or certification advice